wal615/Stat-lab-documents/README.md

       - There is a detailed [instruction](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
         from the github help documents
+      - You may need setup SSH connection to github for both Statlab and SABER
 3. Create [an empty
     repo](https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository)
     at your github account